Trije-bingusi/shared-infrastructure/README.md

 - [`scripts/`](./scripts/): Contains utility scripts for managing infrastructure.
   - [`init-remote-backend.sh`](./scripts/init-remote-backend.sh): Script to initialize remote state backend for Terraform.
 Further details are provided in the [Remote State Initialization](#remote-state-initialization) section below.
-  - [`manage-services.sh`](./scripts/manage-services.sh): Script to start or stop shared services (AKS and PostgreSQL Flexible Server), as described in the [Starting and Stopping Services](#starting-and-stopping-services) section.
+  - [`manage-services.sh`](./scripts/manage-services.sh): Script to start or stop services (AKS and PostgreSQL Flexible Server), as described in the [Starting and Stopping Services](#starting-and-stopping-services) section.
+  - [`prepare-cluster.sh`](./scripts/prepare-cluster.sh): Script to prepare the AKS cluster for deploying microservices, as detailed in the [Preparing the Kubernetes Cluster](#preparing-the-kubernetes-cluster) section.
-- [`infra/`](./infra/): The main directory containing Terraform configurations for shared infrastructure.
+- [`infra/`](./infra/): The main directory containing Terraform configuration.
+It is organized into:
+  - [`modules/`](./infra/modules/): Reusable Terraform modules for different resources such as PostgreSQL, ACR, AKS, and Key Vault.
+  - [`environments/`](./infra/environments/): Environment-specific Terraform configurations for `shared`, `dev`, and `prod` environments.
+The `shared` environment provisions the ACR, while `dev` and `prod` environments provision their own AKS clusters, PostgreSQL databases, and Key Vaults.

 ## Prerequisites